getahunabr/getahunabr/README.md

 I've been enjoying web development for the first time ever since I built my first JavaScript project, "Abe Garage".
 The consolidated toolchain makes me want to leave the other programming ecosystem behind for good.

-I'm currently on the look out for a role in Frontend web development, ideally writing robust solutions using Nextjs and React.js for frontend and Nodejs and Express  .
+I'm currently on the look out for a role in Frontend web development, ideally writing robust solutions using Nextjs and React.js for frontend and Nodejs and Express for backend .
 I'd especially love to work at a startup on a tight knit team where I can make an impact quickly.
 If you're hiring, let's chat!